polymegos/deTube_disable_ai_audio/README.md

 ## How The Script Works

 This userscript operates by altering the default audio track selection on the client side, right when the video starts playing.<br>
-It doesn't interact with YT's API services, because they don't offer any public option for setting the audiotrack in the first place.<br>
+It does not interact with YT's API services.<br>
 Instead, the script briefly emulates a computer mouse, changing settings on the user's behalf, as soon as the video starts playing.<br>
 The script is intended to run automatically, but **you can also trigger the audio reset manually by pressing `CTRL`+`ALT`+`R`.**